 My second trip to Asia was supposed to be all about Japan.
 I was not planning on visiting Seoul, Korea but the idea of not going back to this vibrant city didn’t sit well with me.
 I left for Seoul on the 25th of May after spending 4 days in Tokyo.
 My flight to Seoul was pleasant but I was feeling a bit anxious about getting to my Airbnb apartment.
-Last time I came to Seoul, my friend Hailey picked me up at the airport and accompanied me to my hostel.
-This time, Hailey was out-of-town and my other friends weren’t available to pick me up, I had to figure it out on my own.
+Last time I came to Seoul (in 2014), my friend Hailey picked me up at the airport and accompanied me to my hostel.
+This time, she was out-of-town and my other friends weren’t available to pick me up, so I had to figure it out on my own.
 In addition to stressing out over transportation, I had to pick up my pocket WIFI and get a T-Money card (subway card) before catching the last train to the city.
 Luckily things went smoothly and I made it to my place in one piece.

 On my first day in the city, I revisited Bukchon Hanok Village which is my favorite spot in Seoul.
 This time, I explored the area while wearing gorgeous hanbok (Korean traditional dress) I rented from Onedayhanbok.
 Dressed as a Korean princess, I made my way to my first stop, GranHand .
 I had seen a few Youtube videos about this perfume store and I really wanted to check it out.
 As I entered the store, I was welcomed by a delightful scent and friendly employees.
 One of the staff spoke English and helped me choose a fragrance.
 After my purchase, I went to my favorite spot in the area.
 It is a view of a street with traditional houses surrounded by greenery.
 As its description suggests, there isn’t much to it but it’s somehow left an impression on me.